aquafir/ACE.BaseMod/Samples/ExtendACE/Readme.md

+## ExtendACE

-﻿Attempt to extend enums of ACE.
+ Attempt to extend enums of ACE.

 * EnchantmentManager
   * BuildEntry